Optimization with Constraint Learning: A Framework and Survey: Review

-To summarize, it is clear from the literature that with the exception of a few authors, not many papers have put much emphasis into the data generation and preprocessing phase.
-This is sometimes because the data is available, is neither big nor dirty, and has no need for preprocessing.
-For example, the situation of having high-dimensional data, where the number of examples is much less than the number of features, is only explicitly mentioned in \citep{mivsic2020optimization}.
-In other cases however, the data step is an afterthought.
+In some cases, not much emphasis is placed on the data generation and preprocessing phase.
+This is sometimes because the data is fully available, is neither big nor dirty, and has no need for preprocessing.
+For example, the situation of having high-dimensional data, where the number of examples is much less than the number of features, is only explicitly mentioned in \cite{mivsic2020optimization}.
+In a few cases, however, the data step is an afterthought.
 Even when data is generated, this is cursorily mentioned without giving details or following exhaustive DoCE principles.
 We believe that our framework will help to provoke more thought on this phase of the constraint learning process.

-\subsection{Selection and Training of ML models}
+\subsection{Selection and Training of ML Models}